sbarron1/cleaning_data_project/codebook.md

 activity: the activities that were monitored in the experiments.
 They are: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

 The remaining 66 variables are the average of the mean and standard deviation of experimental measurements.
+All measurements are normalised between -1 and 1.
+This was done in the original dataset.
 The variable names consist of a series of tokens, in camelcase, that describe the measurement

 The tokens that are used are explained here.
 Tokens that have an either/or relationship are described together.